-PHASE ACTIVITIES Pre-Disaster Preparedness and Dissemination of Warning Reception of Warning from the DCR Communication establishment with District and Block/Tahasil Control rooms and departmental offices within the division.
+PHASE ACTIVITIES Pre-Disaster Reception of Warning from the DCR Communication establishment with District and Block/Tahasil Control rooms and departmental offices within the division.
 Alerting the APR force for deployment at the time of calamity To issue directive to police field functionaries to co-operate with Revenue Personnel in management of Relief operation.
-During Disaster Rescue and Evacuation: Clearance of roads and other means of transportation Traffic management and patrolling of all highways and other access roads to disaster sites Making sure that discipline is maintained Assistance to District authorities for taking necessary action agains hoarders, black marketers and those found manipulating relief material Co-ordination with fire personnel.
-Provision of security in transit camps/feeding centers/relie camps/cattle camps/cooperative food stores and distribution centers Safe guarding of belongings of evacuees Distribution of Relief: Maintaining laws and order at the Shelters and the relief camps Coordination with military service personnel in the area Deploying officers/ police personnel to record death cases Assisting the community in organizing emergency transport Assisting the District officials/NGOs in distribution of relief materials.
+During Disaster Clearance of roads and other means of transportation Traffic management and patrolling of all highways and other access roads to disaster sites Making sure that discipline is maintained Assistance to District authorities for taking necessary action against hoarders, black marketers and those found manipulating relief material Co-ordination with fire personnel.
+Provision of security in transit camps/feeding centers/relief camps/cattle camps/cooperative food stores and distribution centers Safe guarding of belongings of evacuees Post-Disaster Maintaining laws and order at the Shelters and the relief camps Coordination with military service personnel in the area Deploying officers/ police personnel to record death cases Assisting the community in organizing emergency transport Assisting the District officials/NGOs in distribution of relief materials.
 Providing escorts in transit of relief materials to the relief camps/affected areas.
-Post-Disaster FIR of the disasters, the damages and the death cases.
+FIR of the disasters, the damages and the death cases.
 Assisting in collection of damage statistics of private properties and distribution of assistance such as HB grant/ sand-cast subsidies.
 Maintaining law and order Close Coordination with District administration and local/external NGOs in reconstruction and rehabilitation process Assisting the District authority whenever the need arises Periodical visits to the affected areas to ensure law and order